Yours, your mom’s, Cracker Barrel’s, Hardee’s…

 Add 1/4 cup Pie Filling Enhancer to the peaches.
 I love this enhancer for all kinds of fruit fillings.
 With starch for thickening, a bit of sugar for sweetness, and a touch of ascorbic acid for color and a flavor-boosting citrus note, it does wonders for pies and crisps featuring apples or pears, berries, or stone fruits.

-Can you make this cobbler without Pie Filling Enhancer?
+Can you make this cobbler without any thickener at all?

 Spoon the filling into your chosen pan.